 Rather, I work with those that want to modify what they have to what we can make work, that’s how it should be.

-NO bullshit is what I prefer and because I have been a car aficionado and driven behind so many vehicles with my job, I know what to expect.
+NO bullshit is what I prefer and because I have been a car aficionado and driven behind so many vehicles at my job, I know what to expect.

-Sharing it with you hopefully helps you to get the best car buying experience! ~ Dana XO
+Sharing it with you hopefully helps you to get the best car buying experience and that you will read and employ my car buying tips for women! ~ Dana XO